Packaging and adaptation

 Try it: Read and adapt lab 04.

-Real tools: Copilot/Claude-style skills, runbooks, repo instruction files, code-review procedures.
+Real tools: Claude Code or Copilot-style skill files, runbooks, repo instruction files, code-review procedures.

 Current default